golang-vietnam/companies/README.md

 - [Designveloper](https://www.designveloper.com/)
 - [Dwarves Foundation](https://dwarves.foundation) - [github](https://github.com/dwarvesf) - An engineering firm adopting Golang as a main language of choice to rewrite the modern world
+- [DEHA Software](https://deha-soft.com) - IT Services and Consulting
+- [DatVietVAC](https://datvietvac.vn) - build tools and solutions for DatViet group

 ### E
 - [Endur.io](http://endur.io) - Use golang to build an elastic supply stablecoin